- Neighboring Countries - Canada, Iceland

 - Other Greenland Maps - Greenland Map, Where is Greenland, Greenland Blank Map, Greenland Political Map, Greenland Flag

 Cities in Greenland fall under different regions which are divided on the basis of the population of that area.
 The cities vary in their importance and features.

 1. The central region – Nuuk and Sisimiut

 Most densely populated, and comprising the municipalities of Paamiut, Nuuk, Maniitsoq, Kangaatsiaq, and Sisimiut, this region forms the financial hub of the country.

-- The capital of Greenland, Nuuk is home Landstinget, the home rule administration and institutions of higher education.
+- The capital of Greenland, Nuuk is home to Landstinget, the home rule administration, and institutions of higher education.
 The headquarters of the country’s banks and most of the major companies are present in Nuuk.
 Nuuk also forms the most important port in Greenland.

-- Sisimiut, the second largest city of Greenland comprises a large number of commercial enterprises.
+- Sisimiut, the second largest city in Greenland comprises a large number of commercial enterprises.
 The most important industry of Greenland, the fishing industry is located in Sisimiut.
-It has the Greenland’s largest fish factory which is one of the most upgraded plants in the world.
+It has Greenland’s largest fish factory which is one of the most upgraded plants in the world.